tawandamoyo/personal-website/src/posts/a-beginners-guide-to-eslint.md

 ### Rules

-By default ESLint installs some rules for you.
+By default, ESLint enables some rules for you.
 Opening the `.eslintrc` configuration file will show the following line:

 ```json
 // .eslintrc.json